 The NFIP publishes Flood Insurance Rate Maps (FIRMs) which establish Special Flood Hazard Areas within Nags Head.
 Property owners in these areas who have a building that is partially or wholly located in the SFHA are subject to regulations and insurance requirements of the NFIP.
 The Planning Department administers the regulatory requirements of the NFIP for the Town.
 Buildings within the SFHA must meet minimum elevation requirements established by the FIRMs and must also adhere to specific construction requirements.
 As part of the permitting and inspections process, staff will ensure that each building subject to these regulations meets the minimum requirements through the issuance of a floodplain development permit.

 Special Flood Hazard Areas (SFHA) are designated by the Federal Emergency Management Agency (FEMA) and delineated on the Flood Insurance Rate Maps (FIRM).
 Flood maps are generally updated every 10 years by FEMA.
-The current effective flood maps for Dare County and the Town of Nags Head were adopted in 2006.
-The State of North Carolina and FEMA released updated preliminary flood maps in June 2016 for all of Dare County.
+The current effective flood maps for Dare County and the Town of Nags Head were June 19, 2020.

-Due to a significant number of properties with known flooding histories moving into the X or Shaded X zones on the preliminary maps, a local elevation standard was developed.
+Due to a significant number of properties with known flooding histories moving into the X or Shaded X zones, the Town along with other Outer Banks municipalities has developed a higher standard- a local elevation standard.
 The local elevation standard (LES) means a locally adopted elevation level used as the Regulatory Flood Protection Elevation (RFPE) to mitigate flood hazards in the Shaded X, X, AE, AO, VE, as depicted on the FIRMs for Nags Head.
-In Nags Head, a local elevation standard (LES) of 12’ for areas east of NC 12 and SR 1243 and 10’ for areas west of NC 12 and SR 1243 is proposed as part of the Flood Damage Prevention Ordinance adoption.
-The development of the local elevation standard has been a joint effort of Dare County and the Towns of Manteo, Nags Head, Kill Devil Hills, Kitty Hawk, Southern Shores, and Duck.

 Documents and Resources Related to the Flood Map Change